cllopes/reactathon/material/2_react/2_jsx/readme.md

 ## Styles

-Styles can be passed to elements using the `style` attribute which expects a nested JavaScript object not CSS syntax
+Styles can be passed to elements using the `style` attribute which expects a nested JavaScript object __not__ CSS syntax:

 ```javascript 1.8
 <div style={{color: 'red', fontSize: 20}}> Hello World </div>
 ```

-The first set of curly braces is telling the JSX that we are writing JavaScript while the second set is the actual styles object.
+The first set of curly braces is telling the JSX that we are writing a JavaScript expression while the second set is the actual styles object.

 It is easier to see this if you break styles out into it's own object.